Columbia Day Program

 - Major functional impairment in life roles (e.g., work, school, and/or home life)

-- Mood, anxiety, personality disorder, and/or substance use disorders that may have been resistant to prior treatments
+- Mood, anxiety, and/or personality disorders that may have been resistant to prior treatments

-- Self-defeating behaviors (e.g., substance abuse, abnormal eating, self-harm, or suicidality)
+- Self-defeating behaviors (e.g., abnormal eating, relapse, self-harm, or suicidality)

 - Maladaptive interpersonal behavior, often involving and affecting the family